ShashSunkum/TrinityCollegeFoodPantryMS/README.md

 ## Collaboration Plan

-- Communication Tools: How the team will communicate (e.g., Slack, email, etc.).
+- Communication Tools: Teammates used text (and Slack?) for written communication and Zoom for video meetings.
-- Version Control: Use of Git or similar tools for source code management.
+- Version Control: Project was developed on Github, using Git as version control.
-- Task Allocation: How tasks will be divided among team members.
+- Task Allocation: Shash focused on the pantry feature, Anupam did the recipe generator, Zack handled testing and CI/CD, and Meti and Mia wrote documentation and made presentation.

 ## Project Setup